tonethar/IGME-230-GDD-Spring-2018/weekly/Week-10A-notes.md

 1. First we will look at the completed version of the demo (and the Skeleton Tutorial) in class.
 The Skeleton Tutorial has some nice features such as LightBox that you will likely want to use on your project.
 1. Next we will download the start files from mycourses (we will use the image files are from the Skeleton Tutorial above)
 1. Now head to http://getskeleton.com, look over the docs and download the skeleton framework
-1. Copy the *css* folder from the download into our start folder
+1. Copy the *css* folder from the Skeleton download into our *start* folder
 1. Link to *css/normalize.css* & *css/skeleton.css*
 1. Head to https://fonts.google.com and copy the link to the *Abel* and *Satisfy* fonts
 1. Walk through *skeleton.css*: